JohannesBuchner/BXA/README.rst

 BXA shines especially

 * when systematically analysing a large data-set, or
-* when comparing multiple models, or
+* when comparing multiple models
-* when analysing low counts data-set
+* when analysing low counts data-set with realistic models

-* when you don't want to babysit your fits
+because its robust and unsupervised fitting algorithm explores even complicated parameter spaces in an automated fashion.
-* when you don't want to test MCMC chains for their convergence
+Unlike existing approaches, the user does not need to apply problem-specific algorithm parameter tuning, initialise to good starting points and check for convergence, allowing building automated analysis pipelines.

 .. image:: https://img.shields.io/pypi/v/BXA.svg
         :target: https://pypi.python.org/pypi/BXA